2001 Stanley Cup playoffs: Conference semifinals

-Eastern Conference Semifinals
+Eastern Conference semifinals

 (1) New Jersey Devils vs. (7) Toronto Maple Leafs

 This was the second consecutive playoff meeting and second postseason match-up between these two teams.
 New Jersey won last year's Eastern Conference Semifinals in six games.
 These teams split this year's three-game regular season series.

 In game one, Nik Antropov scored the game-winning goal in the second period, while Curtis Joseph saved all 32 shots by the Devils.
 In game two, the Leafs led by one goal going into the second period.
 The Devils scored four consecutive goals against Joseph, one each by Gomez, Rafalski, Mogilny and Madden.
 The Maple Leafs' Sundin scored a short-handed goal 29 seconds into the third period, and the Devils' Mogilny scored a power-play goal 38 seconds after that.
 The Leafs' Thomas and Sundin combined to score three goals, and the game required overtime, during which the Devils' Randy McKay scored the game-winning goal.
 In game three, Rafalski scored the game-winning goal off a deflection in overtime.
 The Devils recorded 17 more shots than Toronto.
 In game four, Toronto's Corson scored in the first period, and Berezin and Mats Sundin scored in the second.
 The Devils' Elias scored a power-play goal in the second period.
 Maple Leafs' forward Tie Domi checked Devils defenceman Scott Niedermayer, who left the ice rink on a stretcher.
 In game five, Leafs' defenceman Cory Cross initiated scoring early in the second period, and Devils' right winger Petr Sykora and center Jason Arnott scored one goal each.
-In the third period, Toronto's Tomas Kaberle scored a goal.
+In the third period, Toronto's Tomas Kaberle scored the game-winner with 30 seconds left to give the Leafs a 3-2 series lead.
 In game six, Brian Rafalski scored the game-winning goal for the Devils.
 In game seven, the Devils' Patrik Elias scored two goals in the second period.